VishavKirat/theblendednews/README.md

 ## Get Started

-After cloning this project runn the following commands.
+After cloning this project run the following commands.

 Firstly,
 In terminal run command :